ourresearch/depsy-research/introducing_depsy.md

 ### Overall transitive credit

 Finally, we calculate an overall person-level score.
-We get this by averaging the three componenet subscore percentiles, then, yes, you guessed it, then taking the percentile of *that* across all people.
+We get this by averaging the three component subscore percentiles, then, yes, you guessed it, then taking the percentile of *that* across all people.

 It is a lot of percentiles, we agree.  :)  We tried several approaches, but ended up with percentiles mostly because 1) the data is very skewed, with different distributions across the subscores and 2) it provides instantly-accessible context for users of the scores.
 Stay tuned for blog posts exploring this in more detail.